If you’re below the age of 35 – and maybe even if you’re not – you’ve probably been told at least 734 times that you should follow your dreams.

 The difference is grit and persistence – how willing you are to keep going through all the rejection, disappointment and insecurity while you establish yourself as a professional songwriter.
 You have to really want it – more than anything else – and enough to stick at it.
 Otherwise it doesn’t work.

 That’s been true of my career in the six or so years I’ve been pursuing this full time, 100%.
 On the surface, my life sounds super exciting: I wrote a best-selling book and signed a major film deal before I was thirty.
 I’ve built one of the Internet’s most popular songwriting sites out of nothing.
-Having as flexible a schedule as I do, I get to do crazy things like spend three weeks travelling round ten European countries or spend a month working remotely in Costa Rica, because why not?
+Having as flexible a schedule as I do, I get to do crazy things like taking a last-minute trip to Cuba because I found a great flight offer or spending a month working remotely in Costa Rica, because why not?

 But I also haven’t rented my own long-term apartment for nearly three years, staying in places short-term or with family and friends.
 My income still goes wildly up and down.
 I’ve lost count of the things I’ve applied to or pitched for and it hasn’t worked out.
 I’m still busting my ass trying to grow my business and writing career, six years later.
 I spend so much time moving around it sometimes feels like I have a long-distance relationship with every one of my friends.